Markz2z/Machine-Learning-Library/README.md

-A basic linear regression algorithm implemented in C++.
+A basic linear regression algorithm implemented in C.